Attendance Health and Safety Guidelines

 School health services are meant to augment, not replace, annual health care supervision by your student's primary health care provider.
 Therefore, the district requests that students entering kindergarten, fourth, seventh, and tenth grades have a physical examination.
 A physical form is available from your school, on the Thompson School District web site (Health Services Department), and at most local doctors' offices.
 The examination should be performed by the student's family physician and at no cost to the school district.

-Health Screening Procedures:
+Health Screening Procedures

 In accordance with state guidelines, students receive hearing and vision screening at selected grade levels (K, 1, 2, 3, 5, 7, and 9) and by teacher referral.
 Referrals are then made to the parent/guardian for any students who do not pass the screening.
 Once a referral has been made, it is necessary that the school nurse obtain a response from the parent or physician.
 Parents may opt out of vision and hearing screening by contacting the health office at your student’s school.
 Additional screenings include blood pressure, height and weight, and communicable diseases/conditions on an as-needed basis only.

-Medications at School:
+Medications at School

 If at all possible, medications should be given at home.
 Parents are encouraged to work with their student's health care provider to find a schedule for medications outside the school day.
 Students requiring medication while at school must have a written authorization from a parent and a physician.
 Some over-the-counter medications require only a parent's written permission (check with the school for details).
 Reference: District Policy JLCD.